catpea/catpea-project/database/furkies-purrkies/poem-1347/index.md

 All of this, because I heard the melody of a song I played, and became enchanted with my own way towards music.

-What that monster needed to do, outside of getting a prison job maybe, was to encourage all parents to buy a cheap computer…
+What that monster needed to do, was to encourage all parents to buy a cheap computer…

 That could handle some primitive Music Tracker,